Regional TV Weekend News: Overview

 The newscasts primarily covers weekly updates from Luzon, Visayas and Mindanao through its regional news bureaus in North Central Luzon (Dagupan and Ilocos, served by Balitang Amianan), Southern Luzon (Naga, served by Balitang Bicolandia), Western Visayas (Iloilo and Bacolod, served by One Western Visayas), Central and Eastern Visayas (Cebu, served by Balitang Bisdak) and Mindanao (Davao and Cagayan de Oro, served by One Mindanao).

-Originally delivered in English since launch, the newscast decided already delivery to Tagalog since September 12, 2020, to present.
+Originally delivered in English since launch, the newscast decided already delivery to Tagalog since September 12, 2020 until present.

 With the rebranding of GMA News TV to GTV on February 22, 2021, GMA Regional TV Weekend News dropped the "GMA" corporate name from its title five days later on February 27.
 But it is still refer as GMA Regional TV Weekend News as its primary name.

 The March 6 episode marked the first time the anchors of Balitang Bicolandia host the newscast.
 And along with that, a refurbishing of their opening billboard.

+The program concluded as a newscast on May 31, 2024. as Regional TV News is fused as a segment on Balitanghali.